 You Are In Charge

-Of course, you are going to have all the professional help you need from the lecturers, the lectures and the professional.
+Of course, you are going to have all the professional help you need from the lecturers.
 But even so, and just like any other course, your zeal to learn is what will help you be certified at the end of the course.
 Remember you will still need to pass an exam to be qualified.

 This means that you have to control your own classes and make sure you finish all of them, make sure to buy all the necessary tools; plumbing is mostly a handy work and requires multiple different tools, you have to learn all of these tools, buy them, and learn how to use them accordingly.